the-dataface/figma2html/README.md

 - Turn on `Include Figma Styles` as Classes to include any named styles in Figma as classes on your text elements.
 Ex. `Desktop/Utility Sans` will be included as `class="utility-sans"`.
 - Turn on `Convert Header Styles to H tags` to render text elements containing a header class in Figma (`h1`, `h2`, `h3`, etc.) with the appropriate H tag in the outputted HTML, instead of as a `<p>` element.
 - Turn on `Include Google Fonts` to include a Google Fonts tag for included Google Fonts in the outputted HTML.
+- **Including custom classes:** if you name a text layer like `f2h-class=[text-sm, font-sans]`, the exported `p` (or `h`) element will automatically include those classes (ie. `<p class="text-sm font-sans">`).
+Very useful for including Tailwind classes.
+Note that naming your layers like this will turn off `Style Text Elements` for that node, and will not include inline styling for child spans.

 **Variable Text**
 You can include variable text within your exportable frames.
-To do so, you need a text node on the current page named variables.
+To do so, you need a text node on the current page named `f2h-variables`.
 Click the button in the plugin dialog to generate an example node.
-The text node should contain a JSON object with key/value pairs like this:
+The text node should be written in YAML with key/value pairs like this:
 ```
-{
-    "hed": "This is a headline"
+hed: This is a headline
-}
 ```
-Based on the above example, the plugin will ok for any strings in your exportable frames that match the key, wrapped in curly brackets (i.e. `{{hed}}`), and replace it with the `value`.
+Based on the above example, the plugin will ok for any strings in your exportable frames that match the key, wrapped in curly brackets (i.e. `{{hed}}`), and replace it with `This is a headline`.

 Note that it does not replace the text in your artwork, just in the exported html.
+Running the plugin will reformat the variables text node.

 ### Support + Feedback